GhofranDayyat/reading-notes/401/class-02.md

 1. What’s the difference between PUT and PATCH?
 [Referencing](https://rapidapi.com/)
     * PUT is a method of modifying resource where the client sends data that updates the entire resource.
 It is used to set an entity’s information completely
     * Unlike PUT, PATCH applies a partial update to the resource.

 2. Provide links to 3 services or tools that allow you to “mock” an API for development like json-server?[Referencing](nordicapis)
     * [Nock](https://github.com/nock/nock)
     * [MockServer](https://www.mock-server.com/)
     * [mockoon](https://mockoon.com/)

 3. Compare and contrast Swagger and APIDoc.js 1 Which HTTP status codes should be sent with each type of (un)successful API call?
-* 404 Answer Not Found
+[Referencing](nordicapis)
+* **Swagger**: 200:ok / 400: Bad request/401: Authorization missing or invalid / 404: not found	/ 5XX: Unexpected error
+* **APIDocs.js** 200:ok / 400: Bad request/ 404: not found	/403: forbidden	/500: server error

 4. Compare and contrast SOAP and ReST?
 [Referencing](raygun)
     * SOAP and REST are two API styles that approach the question of data transmission from a different point of view
     * REST was created to address the problems of SOAP.